 Conclusion

 It’s important to know the weight classes in powerlifting when working out.
-Beginners should start with a beginner weight class, which usually ranges from 119 to 174 pounds for males and 95 to 154 pounds for females.
-More experienced powerlifters may compete in the intermediate or elite categories, which have weight ranges of 165 to 219 pounds for males and 155 to 194 pounds for females.
+Beginners should start with a beginner weight class, which usually ranges from 119 to 174 pounds for males and 95 to 154 for females.
+More experienced powerlifters may compete in the intermediate or elite categories, with weight ranges of 165 to 219 pounds for males and 155 to 194 pounds for females.

 Author